kasir-barati/anime_die_heart/README.md

   - Function base view
   - Class base view
 - Read `watch_list_app/views.py` for more information
-- As you realized this is too much effort to do a simple task.
-Thats why we use Django REST framework
+- As you realized this is too much effort to do a simple task, Besides it is numbness routing and a sterile repetitive task, I guess we would become heartless after a while.
+So if you wanted to start a quest to find a better solution and get rid of this miserable degradation situation probably you should try Django REST framework.
+It inspires you.